REAIABook/REAIABook/readme.md

   sales.data <- dplyr::filter(sales.data, SalePrice > 0)
 ```

-Next we perform a number of options of options to transform and then filter on the sale date.
+Next we perform a number of operations to transform and then filter on the sale date.
 We begin by re-ordering the sales date into a standard month/date/year format and then convert this to a 'date' data type within R.

 ``` r
   # Re-order date field